Optimization Problems Research and Applications Laboratory

 |3 OPR-Lab graduated students are Professors||15+ Research Assistants|

-Patrick is working toward a PhD degree in the OPR Laboratory, Department of Electrical and Computer Engineering, Ryerson University, Toronto, Canada.
+Patrick is working as Post Doctoral Fellow (PDF) in the OPR Laboratory, Department of Electrical and Computer Engineering, Ryerson University, Toronto, Canada.
 He has worked in various capacities as a Systems developer for designing multi-domain products in different divisions of Microsoft Corporation, Robert Bosch GmbH and Siemens AG.
 His research interests include secure algorithms, security patterns, cryptography and building secure and optimized VLSI architectures.

 Aakriti is currently working as Research Assistant in OPR Lab.
 Her research interests include VLSI design and optimization including the areas of Communications, Power Engineering such as reducing the effects of Geo Magnetically Induced Currents.